ChenQiyue8/ChenQiyue8/README.md

 ## Soulcare:
-Reading a philosophical book alone on a warm, sunny afternoon with smooth Jazz
+Read a philosophical book alone on a warm, sunny afternoon with smooth Jazz